-Action rules: An action rule is a rule that states that a pilot has to or might perform a certain action during that situation.
+Actions: An action states that a pilot has to or might perform a certain action during that situation.
 An action by a pilot always has its effect on a control or instrument of the airplane.
 For example moving the stick to the front will result in the elevator position becoming negative.
-An action rule is therefore a rule that states with how much the probability that the situation is taking place will change if at some point in the situation a control or instrument is set to a specific value.
-An action rule also has a priority value.
+An action has a value that states with how much the probability that the situation is taking place will change if at some point in the situation a control or instrument is set to a specific value.
+An action also has a priority value.
 This priority value does not say anything about the probabilities, but about the importance of the action for the situation it belongs to.
 The priority values are values between 0 and 1.
 A priority value below 0.5 means that the action might never be performed during the situation.
 A priority value of 0.5 or above means that the action is compulsory.
-A priority value of 1 means that the action is vital for the successful completion of the maneuvre.
+A priority value of 1 means that the action is vital for the successful completion of the manoeuvre.
 If the action is compulsory but the control or instrument is never set to the given value during the situation the pilot might have forgotten to perform the action and he might have to be informed about that.

 Some situations can be split up into a number of phases which all have a certain set of actions that have to be performed during that phase.
 The actions that have to be performed in a phase are all time dependent in the sense that they must be performed in a certain chronological order.
 There are also time independent actions, which are actions that might be performed at any time during the situation.
-Therefore the set of action rules is split up in parts, one part for every phase and a time independent part.
-If an action in the time dependent part is performed "out of turn", which means it is performed while not all actions that should have been performed earlier have been performed yet, this might result in two things: the probability value of the rule might become smaller and the pilot might have to be informed that he has forgotten to do something.
+Therefore the set of actions is split up in parts, one part for every phase and a time independent part.
+If an action in the time dependent part is performed "out of turn", which means it is performed while not all actions that should have been performed earlier have been performed yet, this might result in the probability value of the action becoming smaller.
+Besides that the pilot might have to be informed that he has forgotten to do something.